 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a marked dropper and take it as directed.
 T-Minic COLD Oral Drops may be taken with or without food, but it is better to take it at a fixed time.
 Take it with food if stomach upset occurs.

-T-Minic COLD Oral Drops is a combination of two medicines: Chlorpheniramine and Phenylephrine which relieve cold symptoms.
-Chlorpheniramine is an antiallergic which relieves allergy symptoms like runny nose, watery eyes and sneezing.
+T-Minic COLD Oral Drops is a combination of two medicines: Chlorpheniramine Maleate and Phenylephrine which relieve cold symptoms.
+Chlorpheniramine Maleate is an antiallergic which relieves allergy symptoms like runny nose, watery eyes and sneezing.
 Phenylephrine is a decongestant which narrows the small blood vessels providing relief from congestion or stuffiness in the nose.

 T-Minic COLD Oral Drops may cause excessive drowsiness and calmness with alcohol.